silverjuke/silverjuke/docs/user-guide.md

 - **Index file:** This option displays the index file location (the index file contains the database for your music library).
-If you want to use another index file, you have to add the parameter -db=FILE to the command line when starting Silverjuke.
+If you want to use another index file, you have to add the parameter --jukebox=FILE to the command line when starting Silverjuke.

 - **Show files with:** By default when selecting the menu entry "Explore...", files are shown eg. with the Explorer under Windows or with the Finder on